Red4mber/Thermite/README.md

 - Dynamically extract syscalls numbers from NTDLL.dll `(if not hooked)`    - Hells Gate
 - Performing direct syscalls

-In the src/examples folder, there is a short example showcasing it's capabilities with a shellcode injector using syscalls.
+In the src/examples folder, there is a short example showcasing its capabilities with a shellcode injector using syscalls.

 so far it does not support 32bit architecture and there's still a lot of stuff that have yet to be implemented, the road is long had of me.